Codax2000/MPSoC_RNN__EECS_598_Final_Project/README.md

 1. Unless you are running toplevel simulations, make sure the **Include all design sources for simulation** checkbox is **unchecked**.
 This keeps the directory readable.
 1. Manually add whatever design sources you need.
 Yes, this is a little tedious, but it keeps things legible.
 1. To run your new simulation set, right-click the testbench module you created (or copied) and click **Set as Top**, then right-click on the simulation set itself and select **Make Active**.
 Click **Run Simulation** on the far left, and select the appropriate simulation to run.
+1. If you want to save a particular set of waves to look at with each run, you can save a waveform configuration file, if you don't already.
+You will have to add it to your simulation set just like other files.
 1. If you want to use the `output.csv` file to run analysis, you will find it in the `hdl_design.sim` folder, which is by default ignored when pushing to GitHub.
 Please copy it to the `python_scripts` directory to use it and push it to GitHub.

 ### SystemVerilog Coding Standards